Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Introduction

 This paper is structured as follows.
 In Section \ref{Sec:Methods} we outline the simulations used and justify the parameters chosen.
 In Section \ref{sec:Results} we analyse the binary orbital decay and unbound mass.
-We then look at mass transfer rates depending on both resolution and mass ratio $q$.
-We also investigate the mass lost during the pre-inspiral phase of the CE, and examine the kinematic identity of early interaction ejecta versus that of the inspiral ejecta.
-Finally, we look at the possibility of the formation of a post-CE circumbinary disc around these surviving binaries by using the ejected material's angular momentum and energy.
-In Section~\ref{sec:Discussion} we discuss our findings and explore the implications regarding the formation of wide period binary systems, particularly those documented by \citet{oomen_orbital_2018}, and \citet{kluska_population_2022}.
+We then look at the $L_1$ mass transfer rates as a function of both resolution and mass ratio, $q$.
+We also investigate the mass lost during the pre-inspiral phase through the $L_2$ and $L_3$ points, and examine the kinematic identity of early ejecta versus that of the ejecta produced during the inspiral, to determine if a disc formed during the early phase can survive the CE.
+Finally, we look at the possibility of the formation of a post-CE circumbinary disc around these surviving binaries by fall-back of bound gas.
+In Section~\ref{sec:Discussion} we discuss our findings and explore the implications for the formation of post-RGB binary systems, particularly those documented by \citet{oomen_orbital_2018}, and \citet{kluska_population_2022}.
 We summarise, conclude, and give details of future investigations in Section~\ref{Sec:Conc}.